miquelvir/lsds-2025/DEVELOPER_SETUP.md

 - Open Docker Desktop

-- Run a Python server with Docker
+- Run a Python server with Docker (you can Ctrl-C at any point to stop the containers)

 ```zsh
 cd fastapi-quickstart